-(b) To keep the walls, floors, ceiling, roof and structure of the said building and of the demised premises and the water and drainage mains and pipes and sanitary apparatus thereof in good substantial and sanitary repair and in proper working order and condition and also to keep the electrical installation and wiring in the demised premises in good repair and condition in accordance with the Indian Electricity Act, 1910, and the rules there-under.
+(b) To keep the walls, floors, ceiling, roof and structure of the said building and of the demised premises and the water and drainage mains and pipes and sanitary apparatus thereof in good substantial and sanitary repair and in proper working order and condition and also to keep the electrical installation and wiring in the demised premises in good repair and condition in accordance with the Electricity Act, 2003, and the rules there-under.
 The Lessor will give ‘No objection Certificate’ for any additional power requirement as and when sought by Bank.

-( c) To have the external walls including the woodwork of the premises painted once in every three years at the cost of the Lessor provided that if the Lessor does not have the external walls and woodwork painted every three years as aforesaid the Lessee shall be entitled to have the external walls and woodwork painted initially at its own cost and then to deduct such cost from the amount of rent payable by the Lessee.
+( c) To have the external walls including the woodwork of the premises painted with color of Bank choice once in every three years at the cost of the Lessor provided that if the Lessor does not have the external walls and woodwork painted every three years as aforesaid the Lessee shall be entitled to have the external walls and woodwork painted initially at its own cost and then to deduct such cost from the amount of rent payable by the Lessee.

 (d) To keep the demised premises only insured against loss or damage by fire in such sum as the Lessor shall deem to be adequate and in the event of the said premises being destroyed or damaged by fire during the said term forthwith to lay out in or towards repairing or reinstating the same in a good and substantial manner all moneys received under or by virtue of any insurance effected thereon and to complete the said work in a reasonable time.

-, gift
+(e) That the lessor shall not, during the currency of the lease transfer, mortgage, sell, assign, gift or otherwise create any interest in the demised premises without the prior written consent of the bank.

-(e) That if the Lessee shall punctually pay the rent and observe and perform the agreements on the part of the Lessee and conditions herein contained the Lessee shall quietly enjoy the demised premises during the Lease without any interruption by the Lessor or any person lawfully claiming under or in trust for the Lessor.
+(f) That if the Lessee shall pay the rent and observe and perform the agreements on the part of the Lessee and conditions herein contained the Lessee shall quietly enjoy the demised premises during the period of Lease or any extension thereof without any interruption by the Lessor or any person lawfully claiming under or in trust for the Lessor.

-(f) The Lessee shall be entitled to assign or sub-let or give on lease and license basis the demised premises or any part thereof for the whole or part of the terms of the demise remaining unexpired, so that on assignment of the demised premises, the Lessee’s liability hereunder shall cease and determine.
+(g) The Lessee shall be entitled to assign or sub-let or give on lease and license basis the demised premises or any part thereof for the whole or part of the term of the demise remaining unexpired, so that on assignment of the demised premises, the Lessee’s liability hereunder shall cease and determine.

-(g) The lessee shall be entitled to determine this Lease or any renewals thereof by giving 3 months’ notice in advance to the Lessors of its intention to do so and upon the expiry of the period of such notice all the liabilities of the Lessee hereunder shall cease and determine except as regards any antecedent breach.
+(h) The lessee shall be entitled to determine this Lease or any renewals thereof by giving 3 months’ notice in advance to the Lessors of its intention to do so and upon the expiry of the period of such notice, all the liabilities of the Lessee hereunder shall cease and determine except as regards any antecedent breach.

-(h)The Lessee, its employees/ authorized workmen shall be entitled to use the entrance, door ways, staircase, landing, lobbies, passages leading to the roof top or terrace of the said premises/building in which the said premises is located, for the purpose of ingress thereto and egress therefrom; for installing/ fixing/ servicing/ repairing/maintenance etc. of the Antenna and other equipments of VSAT or RF including for installation of new equipments etci.
+(i)The Lessee, its employees/ authorized workmen shall be entitled to use the entrance, door ways, staircase, landing, lobbies, passages leading to the roof top or terrace of the said premises/building in which the said premises is located, for the purpose of ingress thereto and egress therefrom; for installing/ fixing/ servicing/ repairing/maintenance etc. of the Antenna and other equipments of VSAT or RF including for installation of new equipments etc and to lay the connections for such equipments in the Branch premises.

 4. It is hereby mutually agreed between the parties as follows :

-(a) If any rent shall be in arrear for twenty one days (whether legally demanded or not) or if the Lessee shall fail to perform or observe any agreement on the part of the Lessee or conditions herein contained then and
+(a) If any rent shall be in arrear for 60 days (whether legally demanded or not) or if the Lessee shall fail to perform or observe any agreement on the part of the Lessee or conditions herein contained, then and